 The good news is that we don’t have to settle for just one dimension (procedure type) and only a handful of data points and simple math!
 With today’s technology, we can take all the factors we listed above into consideration.
 We can run multiple sophisticated algorithms over all of our data and pick the ones with the best predictive ability!
 We can continuously train these algorithms as new information is captured.
 Every day that your team is performing more cases, they are creating more data to build smarter predictions from.
 It’s a shame that for many, this throve of insight is sitting unused in an EMR database and not being leveraged to make your team more successful.

 At Leap Rail, we put over 1,500 distinct dimensions from your existing data in your EMR to use for predicting the surgical case duration.
-In our deployments for our customers, we have achieved over 30% higher accuracy in predicting case duration.
+A study by Harvard Medical School, published in Journal of Medical Systems, shows Leap Rail method resulted in a 70% reduction in overall scheduling inaccuracy.
 This improved level of accuracy has allowed our customers to have a much better visibility into their operations.
 They can plan for rooms, resources, equipment, and staff much more confidently.
 They can give physicians reliable start times or when their add-on case might be accommodated with higher confidence.

 Are you curious if your organization is ready to take advantage of artificial intelligence and machine learning for your perioperative environment?
-We have developed an AI Readiness Survey just to help you answer this question.
-It only takes 2-minute to complete and will tell you how big of an opportunity your organization is sitting on without realizing!
+Let Leap Rail team do an assessment of your organization to find out.
+Our team will tell you how big of an opportunity your organization is sitting on without realizing!
 What are you waiting for?